 What better way to improve the funnel than to shorten it.
 Reduce the time, effort and clicks needed to subscribe and highlight straight away that you have a variety of offers available with different pricing options.

-The Financial Times is a great example here too.
+The Financial Times is a great example here (again).
 A user selects the article that they want to read from the home page and is presented with this screen.
 The article title is the only part of content presented, with the subscription offers placed right below.

 Integrate payment into the wall

 How about going one step further and adding payment into the paywall?
 This takes out yet another step and speeds up the process making it even quicker and easier for your reader to get back to the content.
+Alternatives Economiques, one of Poool's clients, increased conversion rate by 40% with this technique!

 This is possible to achieve within the Poool Dashboard through the ‘Form’ widget.
 When you go to ‘Scenarios’ and start building a user journey, you can select which widgets to add.
 Select ‘Form’ from the list on the right and then choose ‘1 click payment’ (like below) in the form settings.